ordepdev/ordepdev.github.io/_posts/2021-08-09-stop-fighting.md

 Some of them were in place way before you joined the organization and the rest of them were set up during your tenure.

-You don't agree with all of them, and that's fine since we can't please everyone.

-You never settle until you fight for your **beliefs**, either it's a technical, cultural, or behavioral matter.
+You don't agree with all of them, and that's fine since we can't please everyone but you are a true warrior, and you never settle until you fight for your **beliefs**, either it's a technical, cultural, or behavioral matter.

 Sadly, **you'll lose** most of the _battles_.